-We’ve all been there.
-Hours of research has led us to the final step in purchasing our plane ticket, but we can’t — we can’t seem to click “Confirm Purchase” because we’re scared there is a cheaper option.
+We've all been there.
+Hours of research have led us to the final step in purchasing our plane ticket, but we can't — we can't seem to click “Confirm Purchase” because we're scared there is a cheaper option.

-In this post, we will outline how to find cheap flights to anywhere in the world using simple techniques anyone can use.
+This post will outline how to find cheap flights to anywhere in the world using simple techniques anyone can use.

 That way, next time you are on the confirmation page, you won't be afraid to pull the trigger on the trip of your dreams because you are positive you've found the best deal.